Cornaredo Stadium

 Cornaredo Stadium is a multi-purpose stadium in Lugano, Switzerland.
 It is used mostly for football matches.
 It is a home ground of FC Lugano.
-The stadium is able to hold 15,000 people and was built in 1951.
-The stadium has 5,000 seats and 10,000 standing places.
+The stadium has a capacity of 6,330.
 During the 1954 FIFA World Cup, it hosted one game.

-During the spring 2008, the political authorities of Lugano announced a plan to renew the stadium to fulfil the Swiss Football League requirements for Super League stadiums, however, the works never commenced.
+During the spring of 2008, the political authorities of Lugano announced a plan to renew the stadium to fulfil the Swiss Football League requirements for Super League stadiums, however, the works never commenced.